Lecrapouille/zipper/README.md

 unzipper.close();
 ```

-#### Extracting all entries from the zip
+#### Extracting all entries from the zip file

 Two methods `extract()` for the whole archive and `extractEntry()` for
 a single element in the archive.
-They retrun `true` in case of success
+They return `true` in case of success
 or `false` in case of failure.
 In case of failure, use `unzipper.error();`
 to get the `std::error_code`.

-- If you do not care about replacing existing files or folder:
+- If you do not care about replacing existing files or folders:

 ```c++
 Unzipper unzipper("zipfile.zip");